-What Honda's Paint Issue Looks Like
+What Honda’s Clear Coat and Paint Problem Looks Like

 Honda owners claim that the problem begins as a few patches of slight discoloration, where the paint appears lighter or duller than the surrounding area.
 Eventually the clear coat starts to pull back from the car and chip the paint.
 This continues to grow into a full-fledged peel-a-thon until your car’s paint job starts to resemble swiss cheese.

 According to owner testimonials the most susceptible areas are the hood, fenders, around the gas tank, the trunk and the roof.
+And the condition of a vehicle’s paint ranks among the top 5 items that affect a car’s resale value, according to Charles Cyrill, spokesman for the National Automobile Dealers Association.

 While there’s no definitive answer to what causes this problem, it is often attributed to the quality of primer and paint that Honda used.
 Many are calling it a shortcut to save money, others are just saying the paint doesn’t hold up well to the conditions.